tgracchus/distsys-class/README.markdown

     - Spares tend to fail when becoming active
     - Active-active wherever possible
       - Predictability over efficiency
-  - Also not a huge fan of only having 2 copies
+  - Also not a huge fan of only having 2 copies (Reconciliation loops)
     - Node failure probabilities just too high
     - OK for not-important data
     - I generally want three copies of data